Jael-G/Mine-Scan/README.md

 # To-Do

-1. Implement option to allow single IPs and CIDR notation on a file of IP ranges (currently only allows lower and upper range separated by a space)
+1. Implement option to allow single IPs and CIDR notation on a file of IP ranges (currently only allows lower and upper range separated by a space).

 2. Fix JSON formatting.
 Currently, it lacks the brackets (`[]`) at the start and end of the file in order to be a properly formatted JSON.

+3. Add Discord webhook implementation to send found servers directly.

 # License